gocd/docs.go.cd/content/installation/upgrading_go/upgrade_to_gocd_20.5.0.md

 ### Previous commercial PostgreSQL add-on users

 Previous commercial PostgreSQL add-on usage was replaced by open-source/free support for PostgreSQL in GoCD `20.5.0`.
 Add-ons / extensions are no longer required, used or supported.
-However to continue to use PostgresSQL your existing database still needs a one-time manual migration to make it compatible with GoCD `20.5.0` and higher.
+However to continue to use PostgreSQL your existing database still needs a one-time manual migration to make it compatible with GoCD `20.5.0` and higher.

 ## Migration Steps